Nashville Board of Parks and Recreation

-The Nashville Metropolitan Board of Parks and Recreation (commonly, Metro Parks and Recreation or Nashville Parks and Recreation) is the municipal board that is responsible for maintaining the parks system of Nashville, Tennessee, and furnishing recreational opportunities for city's residents.
+The Nashville Metropolitan Board of Parks and Recreation (also known as Metro Parks and Recreation or Nashville Parks and Recreation) is a municipal board that is responsible for maintaining the parks system of Nashville, Tennessee, United States, and furnishing recreational opportunities for city's residents.
 The board maintains over 10710 acre of park space.
-The Board boasts over 100 stand-alone parks and 7 municipal golf courses.
+The Board is responsible for over 100 stand-alone parks and 7 municipal golf courses.
+The ParkScore index is a national comparison of park systems scored on five categories; in 2024, Nashville and Davidson County's parks ranked 78th out of the 100 most populous cities in the U.S.

 History

 In 1901, Nashville Mayor James Marshall Head created the Nashville Parks Board.
 The plan was to create several neighborhood parks and four larger parks of about 50 acre, one built in each quadrant of town.
 Nashville's first park, Watkins Park, was created in 1909.
 During his two terms as mayor, Head also negotiated the city's acquisition of 72 acres of prime land that had been used in 1897 for the Tennessee Centennial Exposition.
 The site became known as Centennial Park.

 Administration

 The Park Board has seven members, appointed for five year terms.
-The current board is composed of:
+As of 2025, the board is composed of: